Grant Calcaterra: 2022

-Calcaterra was selected by the Philadelphia Eagles in the sixth round with the 198th overall pick of the 2022 NFL Draft.
+Calcaterra was selected by the Philadelphia Eagles in the sixth round with the 198th overall pick of the 2022 NFL draft.
 He then signed a $3.8 million contract with the Eagles which included a $174,142 signing bonus.
+He made his NFL debut in Week 3 against the Washington Commanders, and caught a 40–yard pass from Jalen Hurts for his first career reception.
+As a rookie, he finished with five receptions for 81 yards in 15 games and two starts in the 2022 season.